prathambusa/BritishAirways-DataScience/README.md

 # BritishAirways-DataScience
--> Completed a simulation focussing on how data science is a critical component of British Airways success/n -> Scraped and analysed customer review data to uncover findings/n -> Built a predictive model to understand factors that influence buying behaviour
+-> Completed a simulation focussing on how data science is a critical component of British Airways success

+-> Scraped and analysed customer review data to uncover findings

+-> Built a predictive model to understand factors that influence buying behaviour